Benex254/FastAnime/README.md

 > player because we believe nothing beats **MPV** and it provides
 > everything you could ever need with a small footprint.
 > But if you have a reason feel free to encourage as to do so.
+> However, on android this is not the case so vlc is also supported

 **Other external dependencies that will just make your experience better:**